 1. A preservation of evidence letter (also known as a "spoliation" letter) should be sent to the distracted driver and his/her insurance company as soon after the wreck as possible.
 The letter my office uses demands that the cell phone, along with text, email, Facebook, Instagram, Snapchat, Internet usage, and all other data history be preserved exactly as it existed at the time of the accident.
 If we learn that the phone was tampered with, or any potential evidence was deleted after receipt of our "spoliation" letter, we can seek to have the judge inform our jury of this fact in the event the case goes to trial.
 That looks very bad for the defendant.
 On the other hand, if evidence is not destroyed, we may very well have our "smoking gun" in the form of text messages that were sent and received in the moments leading up to the collision.
 Either way, a preservation of evidence goes a long way towards proving distracted driving.

-I have handled distracted driving cases across South Carolina for a number of years now, and would be glad to assist you as well.
+The attorneys at the Law Office of Kenneth E. Berger have years of experience handling cases like yours, and would be honored to help you and your family with the legal recovery process while you focus on healing.
+We have handled distracted driving cases across South Carolina for a number of years now and would be glad to assist you as well.
 If you believe the person who crashed into you was on a cell phone, but need help proving it legally, we are here to serve.
-You can contact us 24/7 via our live chat, or call us at one of our convenient office numbers listed on the website.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we proudly serve the Sumter and Florence areas, as well as the entire state of South Carolina.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
 We look forward to hearing from you, and to holding the dangerous driver accountable.